 Companies eventually evolve and strive for improved operations or growth by combining their resources and efforts with other companies.
-Sometimes, the legal requirement for spinning off specific productive assets involves Mergers and acquisitions (M&A) and divestitures, both of which may entail structural modifications to underlying business via the sale or purchase of the entire business or its parts.
+Sometimes, the legal requirement for spinning off specific productive assets involves Mergers and acquisitions (M&A) and divestitures, both of which may entail structural modifications to underlying business via the sale or purchase of the entire company or its parts.

-Mergers and acquisitions is basically an umbrella term used for describing the consolidation of assets or companies via different kinds of financial transactions, such as acquisitions, mergers, consolidations, asset purchase, management acquisitions, and tender offers.
+Mergers and acquisitions is an umbrella term used for describing the consolidation of assets or companies via different kinds of financial transactions, such as acquisitions, mergers, consolidations, asset purchase, management acquisitions, and tender offers.

 With an acquisition, one company acquires another company by purchasing its assets.
 This means that the acquired company ceases to exist as a business or corporate body.
 The acquiring company, however, can use the acquired business’s name.
 With a merger, two companies merge assets to create a new entity or company.
-Mergers are very common in cases where both companies have similar power and size.
+Mergers are widespread in cases where both companies have similar power and size.

 M&As are categorized by the attitudes of all involved parties, their structural impacts, and the transaction’s specific mechanisms.
 Generally speaking, the most common ways that businesses merge to leverage advantages in their target markets include: